-- Create a snowshoe/backcountry ski trail from Squilchuck State Park to Mission Ridge/Section 30 non-motorized winter use area (likely utilizing a summer trail platform). - Create groomed cross country ski trails in Section 19 and NE 1⁄4 Section of 30.
-Evaluate feasibility of connecting to cross country ski trails in Section 17. - Designate-a non-motorized winter playuse areas per the Naneum plan concept (including the Lake Clara area on WDFW Section 23 identified in the Naneum Plan).
-The boundary of this area is agreed upon between representatives of both winter motorized and non-motorized users.
+- Create/mark a non-motorized snowshoe/backcountry ski trail from Squilchuck State Park to Mission Ridge (likely utilizing a summer trail platform). - Create groomed cross country ski trails in Section 19 and NE 1⁄4 Section of 30.
+Evaluate feasibility of connecting to cross country ski trails in Section 17. - Designate non-motorized winter play areas per the Naneum plan concept (including the Lake Clara area on WDFW Section 23 identified in the Naneum Plan).
+The boundary of this area represents a compromise between winter motorized and non-motorized users.
+See Appendix E for more detail on the evolution of this proposal and implication for both user groups.
 The non-motorized winter use area will be accessible from Squilchuck State Park, Mission Ridge Ski Area, and Section 16.
 Identify and mark routes within non-motorized area for snowshoeing, cross-country skiing, and fat-tire biking.